Shock-OS/Simple-USB-Flasher/README.md

  - .zip
  - .zst

 <b>NOTE:</b> If you attempt to flash an image of a file type that is not in the list above, the program will give you a warning letting you know that the file type is not supported.
-However, it will still allow you to flash the image if you want, but doing so may result in a corrupted drive (which can be easily fixed using GParted, see Known Issues below).
+However, it will still allow you to flash the image if you want, but doing so corrupt the device (which can be easily fixed using GParted, see Known Issues below).

 ## Known Issues